danoh07/DroneZ_App/README.md

 ## Notice
 Before running "face_tracking.py", please place the drone away from obstacles and people.
 The drone will take off automatically and start detecting and tracking the closest face it detects as soon as the python file starts running.

+## Position estimation and localization
+- Readme file is available in the position_estimation_and_localization directory